Ducky-007/BankCustomers/README.md

 # BankCustomers
-Mock UK bank customer dataset.
+Mock UK bank customer dataset

 Attached files are the Tableau workbook breaking down the customer segmentation for the bank.